peteroupc/MailLib/docs/PeterO.Mail.DispositionBuilder.md

     public DispositionBuilder(
         PeterO.Mail.ContentDisposition mt);

-Initializes a new instance of the DispositionBuilder class.
+Initializes a new instance of the class.

 <b>Parameters:</b>